 I always like to wear long hiking trousers or leggings, even on warm days, to prevent any cuts and scratches on my legs caused by sharp rocks.

 My favorite go-to brands for hiking trousers are Fjallraven or Revolution Race.
 Both are Scandinavian brands and when it comes down to outdoors the descendants of Vikings really know their stuff!

 Wear synthetic or merino wool shirts, never cotton.
 They dry a lot quicker and absorb any funky smells better.
 Sweating bucketloads is part of the experience!

 Make sure you have UV sunglasses and a hat to cover your head.
 The sun in the mountains is unforgiving and I try to avoid sunburns at all costs.

-I often get asked what boots should be worn on via ferratas.
-There are a few via ferrata dedicated boot designs, but to be honest any hiking boots will do.
-As long as they have good grip and are comfortable!
+I often get asked what boots should be worn on via Ferratas.
+There are a few via Ferrata dedicated boot designs, but to be honest any hiking boots will do.
+As long as they have a good grip and are comfortable!